-Literary Hybridity is closely connected to the literature and the various literary structures found within a community.
-It is frequently associated with postcolonial literature that employs innovative narrative techniques like "magic realism".
+Literary hybridity is closely connected to the literature and the various literary structures found within a community.
+It is frequently associated with postcolonial literature employs that innovative narrative techniques like "magic realism".
 Salman Rushdie and Ben Okri have explored innovative approaches to storytelling that combine indigenous customs and folklore with new concepts (Singh, 2017).
-Amardeep Singh is of the opinion that Rushdie's Midnight's Children mingles traditional with Indian texts European postmodernism.
-Jhumpa Lahiri also mixes different literary forms in her short stories within her book Unaccustomed present the reader with Earth to something new and unique and to bring innovation to her expression. example, Paul calls Sang by the name "Penelope" in the story "Nobody's Business" (Lahiri, 2008).
-This shows the adaptation of Greek words in the English language and the mixing of the elements of the two languages, as Penelope is the Greek word and the name of Odysseus's wife in Homer's Odyssey.
-This also depicts an example of literary hybridity as Lahiri beautifully presents a mixture of Indian and other literature, i.e., Greek and American literature.
+Amardeep Singh is of the opinion that Rushdie's Midnight's Children mingles traditional Indian with texts European postmodernism.
+Jhumpa Lahiri also mixes different literary forms in her short stories within her book Unaccustomed Earth to present the reader with something new, something unique and to bring innovation in her expression.
+For example, Paul calls Sang by the name "Penelope" in the story "Nobody's Business" (Lahiri, 2008).
+This shows the adaptation of Greek words in the English language and the mixing of the elements of the two languages as Penelope is the Greek word, name of Odysseus'wife in Homer's Odyssey.
+This also depicts an example of literary hybridity as Lahiri, very beautifully presents the mixture of Indian and other literatures, i.e., Greek literature and American literature.

-Every society has its own unique culture, norms, and set of values, and it is basically known for its cultural values.
-Cultural Hybridity is widespread today in the form of fusion cuisine and music.
+Every society has its own unique culture, norms and set of values, basically known for its cultural values.
+Cultural hybridity is widespread today, in the form of fusion cuisine and music.
 For example, "Shang Shang" Typhoon mixes Western rock, jazz and reggae with Japanese Enka ballads, folks and Okinawan melodies.
-The concept of cultural Hybridity is very close to the concept of mimicry (Singh, 2017).

-Likewise, the stories of Unaccustomed Earth are an exemplification of the mixture of two cultures; sometimes, they are the paragon of the mixture of Indian and American culture, while sometimes, they illustrate the mixture of Canadian and Indian norms.
-When Chitra speaks to her husband and stepson Kaushik, she constantly shifts from English to the Bengali language and cooks Indian food for the family in the story "Year's End", further Usha's mother in the story "Hell-Heaven" goes to the party given by Parnab and Deborah, she wears Bengali dress typical to Indian women and Indian culture and lifestyle, and also forced Usha to wear Shalwar Kameez.
-On the other hand, when they reached the gettogether everyone was wearing Western clothes, from which Usha got inspired and Deborah gave her jeans to wear (Lahiri, 2008).
-This symbolises the conglomeration of two different cultures and their rituals and shows that the immigrants mix their own cultural values with the host's culture to get adjusted to the host society.
+The concept of cultural hybridity is very close to the concept of mimicry (Singh, Likewise. the 2017). stories ofEarth Unaccustomed are an exemplification of the mixture of two cultures, sometimes it is the paragon of the mixture of Indian and American culture, while sometimes it illustrates the mixture of Canadian and Indian norms.
+When Chitra speaks to her husband and stepson Kaushik she constantly shifts from English to the Bengali language, and cooks Indian food for the family in the story "Year's End", further Usha's mother in the story "Hell-Heaven" goes to the party given by Parnab and Deborah, she wears Bengali dress typical to Indian women and Indian culture and lifestyle, and also forced Usha to wear Shalwar Kameez.
+On the other hand, when they reached the get-together everyone was wearing Western clothes, from which Usha got inspired and Deborah gave her jeans to wear (Lahiri, 2008).
+This symbolizes the conglomeration of two different cultures and their rituals and shows that the immigrants mix their own cultural values with the host's culture to get adjusted to the host society.

-In the final category of Hybridity, religion is a prevalent theme in colonial and post-colonial literature.
-Amardeep Singh, in his article, says that religious the hybridity refers to colonised individual's adaptation of the religious beliefs of colonisers or the dominant authoritative masses.
-For example, when an Indian migrates to a European state, he adopts the Christian religious beliefs of Europeans and mixes the concepts of their own religion and the concepts given in the Bible by taking common ideas and references from both religions, i.e., usually, Hindus consider Jesus Christ as a very crowded Hindu pantheon (Singh, 2017).
+In the final category of hybridity, religion is a prevalent theme in colonial and postcolonial literature.
+Amardeep Singh, in his article, says that religious hybridity refers to the colonized individual's adaptation of the religious beliefs of colonizers or the dominant authoritative masses.
+For example, when an Indian migrates to a European state he adopts the Christian religious beliefs Europeans and mixes the concepts of their own religion and the concepts given in the Bible by taking common ideas and references from both religions i.e. usually, Hindus consider Jesus Christ as a very crowded Hindu pantheon (Singh, 2017).